 Imposter syndrome refers to the internal experience of believing you are not as competent as others perceive you to be.

-It’s that nagging feeling that you’re not good enough despite evidence to the contrary.
+Feeling like a fake is a nagging feeling that you’re not good enough despite evidence to the contrary.

 You might be a high achiever, but deep down, you feel like a fraud.